DanielRabl/libtw2/doc/map.md

     - order of flips and rotations: vertical flip -> horizontal flip -> rotation

 ```
-'Tile' tile type (consiting of bytes, used by all vanilla layers and the front layer):
+'Tile' tile type (consisting of bytes, used by all vanilla layers and the front layer):
     [1] id
     [1] flags
     [1] skip